-A new online service, ClipSyndicate, now allows television stations to sell their news stories on the open market to Web sites seeking specialty video content.
+ClipSyndicate, a new online service, now allows television stations to sell their news stories on the open market to Web sites seeking specialty video content.

 ClipSyndicate allows broadcasters to generate new revenue from local news content that has typically had a short shelf life.

-Local stations, the newspaper said, have failed miserably in attracting audiences to their Web sites.
-But given the fascination with online video, that model is changing.
-Web sites and bloggers are now willing to pay stations to rebroadcast content relevant to their target audience.
+Local stations have failed to attract audiences to their Web sites, but given the fascination with online video, that model is changing.
+Web sites and bloggers are now willing to pay stations to rebroadcast content relevant to their target audiences.

-Publishers, the New York Times reported, either pay an undisclosed fee to ClipSyndicate each time they show a clip, then display their own ads with the clip, or they can run the videos with ads sold by ClipSyndicate and earn 5 percent of the advertising revenue.
+Publishers, the New York Times reported, either pay an undisclosed fee to ClipSyndicate each time they show a clip, display their own ads with the clip, or can run the videos with ads sold by ClipSyndicate and earn five percent of the advertising revenue.
 The video's owners, meanwhile, receive 30 percent of whatever revenue is generated from each clip.

 Agreement on that point came from Allen Weiner, an analyst with Gartner, a technology consulting firm. “(ClipSyndicate) gives stations a viral audience that's potentially as large as what they'd get through their commercial medium,” he told the Times.
 “And because a significant part of the audience may be outside the local area, regional or national advertisers have a reason to be part of the mix.”